idtx314/mill_controller/README.md

 ### Connecting the Marker Holder
-    TODO pictures here
-These are visual instructions for attaching the marker holder to the side of the X-Carve and loading it with a Marker.
+These are visual instructions for attaching the marker holder to the side of the X-Carve and loading a marker into it.

-1. Collect the upper and lower portions of the marker holder, a fine point sharpie marker, a spring, and 3 M4 screws of approximately 8mm length, along with an appropriate screwdriver.
+1. Collect the upper and lower portions of the marker holder, a fine point sharpie marker, a spring, and three M4 screws of at least 6mm length, along with an appropriate screwdriver.
 ![Supplies](./images/supplies.jpg)

 2. Facing the X-Carve from the front, the 3 screw holes are on the left side of the mill carriage.